SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 - **Do not modify the interfaces or their packages**
 - Use **strong cohesion** and **loose coupling**
 - **Use inheritance and the provided interfaces wherever possible**
-- *This includes constructors, method parameters and return types*
+- **This includes constructors, method parameters, and return types**
 - **Do not** violate your **interface implementations** by adding **more public methods** in the concrete class than the ones already defined in the interface
 - Make sure you have **no public fields** anywhere in your code